Timinator2000/Algorithm-X/docs/22-2025-and-beyond/18-the-l-game-counting-board-states.md

 # Combinatorics to the Rescue

 **Combinatorics** is the math of counting possibilities — figuring out *how many ways* something can happen without listing every option.
 Once you’ve set up Algorithm X, the trick is to use combinatorial reasoning to lighten its workload.
-For example, when both Ls are placed, the remaining N blockers can occupy any combination of the empty cells, which can be counted with the familiar **n choose k** formula.

 To solve all test cases within the time limit, you’ll need some well-designed combinatorics to bridge the gap between brute-force enumeration and pure math.

 Good luck!

 <BR>